 5 Ways to Focus on Less and Think More

-A blank canvas presents the most opportunity.
+A blank canvas presents the most opportunity to fill your mind.
 Finding ways to clear your head gives way to fresh ideas.
-In such a busy –– and bizarre –– world during COVID-19, it can be a challenge to shut off and just think.
+In such a busy and bizarre world during COVID-19, it can be a challenge to shut off and just think.
 With everyone on their phones, news cycles moving at a mile a minute, and the subconscious anxiety that comes with a pandemic, when is there time to clear your head?

-These five ways to shut off will give you the time you need to recharge and rethink:
+These five ways to shut off will give you the time you need to recharge:

 Sometimes the best way to clear your head is with a little fresh air.
 With the isolation and social distancing challenges that COVID-19 presents, it can be easy to forget to get some air.
 Safely seek fresh air while adhering to social distancing guidelines.
 Take a walk around your block without the distractions of your tech.

-Waking up early has been number one in the entrepreneur’s playbook for decades.
+Waking up early has been No. 1 in the entrepreneur’s playbook for decades.
 The morning gives creative thinkers the opportunity to do what their mind does best: think.
 When you’re up early, distractions are eliminated.
 The family is still asleep, no crises have come up at work, and you’re left alone with your thoughts in the quietest hours.

 Use this time to restructure your processes

 We’re in the midst of a strange and unique time for entrepreneurs.
 Taking this opportunity to restructure how you think and work can allow for some peak innovative thinking.
 Take a look at your routine and see where you can incorporate ways to clear your head.
 Allow yourself to clear the whiteboard before filling it up with ideas again.